denten-books/plain-text/0-intro.md

 As I write these words, a ceiling-mounted smoke detector in my kitchen emits a loud noise every three minutes or so.
 And at every 15 minutes, a pleasant female voice announces also "low battery."
-These precautions are stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
+This is a precaution stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
 The clause requiring a "distinct audible signal before the battery is incapable of operating" is not only required by law, it is *encoded into the device*.
-The device internalizes legislation in its programming.
-Thus we obtain the condition where the two meanings of code---as governance and machine instruction---coincide.
+The smoke detector internalizes that piece of legislation in its programming.
+We thus obtain a condition where the two meanings of code---as governance and machine instruction---coincide.
 Code equals code.

 I am not at home.
-But I know the alarm is happening because I receive notifications of it on my phone---another small computational device, next to my laptop.
-This mobile appliance also contains most of my book library.
-I pick it up to read a book.
-But what I mean by "reading a book" obscures a metaphor for series of odd actions.
+However, I know about the alarm because I receive notifications from it on my phone, including the low battery warning.
+My phone also contains most of my library.
+I often pick it up to read a book, but what I mean by "reading a book" obscures a number of metaphors for a series of odd actions.
 The "book" is a small, thin black rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
 A slab of polished glass covers the front of the device, where the tiny eyes of a camera and a light sensor also protrude.
 At the back, made of smooth soft plastic, we find another, larger camera.
 At the foot of the device a grid of small perforations indicate breathing room for a speaker and several microphones.
 To "open" a book I touch the glass.
 The machine recognizes my fingerprint almost instantly.
 I then tap and poke at the surface until I find a small image that represents both my library and the book store, where I can "purchase books."
-To "buy a book," I agree to a limited licence, granting me access to data which the software then assembles into on-screen representation of books.
+When I "buy a book," I do not actually own a physical copy.
+Rather, I agree to a licence that grants me limited access to data which the software then assembles into on-screen representation of books in a predetermined way.
 I tap again to begin reading.
 The screen dims to match room ambiance as words fill the screen.
 One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage notable.
 My finger slides along the glass surface to turn the page.
-The device emits a muffled rustle, as if to remind me of the underlying analogy.
+The device emits a muffled rustle, to reinforce the pretense of manipulating paper.
 The image curls ever so slightly in a way that resembles a printed page as another "page" slides into view.
-My tiny library metaphor holds uncounted thousands of such page metaphors.
+My tiny library metaphor contains hundreds of such page metaphors.

-Despite the appearances, the electronic metaphor-making device next to my computer has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
-Both devices, the electronic book and the smoke alarm, comprise printed circuit boards, capacitors, silicone chips, and resistors.
+Despite appearances, the electronic metaphor-making device next to my computer has more in common with the smoke detector than it does with several paper volumes scattered across my desk.
+The electronic book and the smoke alarm contain printed circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric current.
-Both require firmware updates and are governed by codes: political and computational.
-The smoke alarm and the mobile phone connect to the network.
+Both require firmware updates and both are governed by codes, political and computational.
+The smoke alarm and the mobile phone connect to the internet.
 They communicate with remote data centers and with each other.
 And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
 I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
 The electronic book is none of those things.
 Besides prose, it keeps my memories, pictures, words, sounds, and thoughts.
 It records my reading, sleeping, and consumption habits.
 It tries to sell me things, showing me advertisements for cars, jewelry, and pills.
 It comes with a manual and terms of service.
 It is my confidant, my dealer, my spy.

 ## 0.1 Simulation

-The aim of *Plain Text* is to dispel a pervasive illusion.
-The electronic book is but a compelling metaphor that belies material realities of reading and writing, transformed by the advent of computation.
+My aim in this book is to dispel a pervasive illusion.
+The electronic book is a compelling metaphor that belies material realities of reading and writing, transformed by the advent of computation.
 The device on my desk is not a book, but a simulation of a book.
 And everything associated with "reading" this metaphor must in itself be understood under the sign of simulation.
-What does it mean to "study" a book metaphor?
-And what kind of a metaphor is it?
+What kind of a metaphor is it?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

 The illusion of ephemerality that follows simulation comes at a price of understanding.
 "Software's ghostly presence produces and defies apprehension,"